 Welcome back for another creative challenge!
 If you are new to the blog, every month for 2017 I will be posting a creative exercise for you to do.
 So if you like the idea of a monthly flex of your photography muscles, come back at the first Tuesday of every month for your assignment.
-You can of course do these at ANY time, so at the bottom of this post you will find links to the previous challenges too!
+You can of course do these at ANY time, so you can also download our FREE guide with 12 creative exercises and projects you can do!
+Just go here to grab it.

 This particular exercise is absolutely wonderful for those times when you are feeling a bit creatively blocked or stuck in a rut - you know those times when you just aren’t feeling motivated to pick up your camera, and when you do you feel like everything you take looks blah and boring.